triannan/random/README.md

-# trianna
+# random
-my personal website
+a random website idk lol for funsies